JinShil/BlazorWebView/README.md

 # BlazorWebView
-A [WebKitGtkSharp](https://github.com/GtkSharp/GtkSharp) WebView for running [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/) applications.
+A [WebKitGtkSharp](https://github.com/GtkSharp/GtkSharp) WebView for running [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/) applications without the need to compile a native library.

 ## Why?
 GtkSharp's WebKit implementation is currently [incomplete](https://github.com/GtkSharp/GtkSharp/pull/274).
 I don't understand how GtkSharp's codegen works, and GtkSharp doesn't to seem to get much frequent attention from its developers.
 It'd probably be best to move [GTKSharp's PR #274](https://github.com/GtkSharp/GtkSharp/pull/274) along, but this project provides a working alternative and a proof of concept until then.